 When my post was deleted by Westway23 I was given no advance warning and nor did I have a right of appeal.
 There was no way for me to challenge the decision that had been made.
 So it was not just the workings of the power hierarchy that was at issue for me.
 This was also a case of authoritarian power against which I had no redress.

 We should take great care in our various activist groups never to flirt with the methods or philosophies of those who would subject us to hierarchies of power.
-We must take special care never to be enticed or seduced by the often convenient attractions of totalitarian power, of the power mongers who surround us and who operate with impunity in our society, cutting corners and covering backs in the relentless pursuit of power (and wealth) for its own, or whatever other, sake.
+We must take special care never to be enticed or seduced by the sometimes convenient attractions of totalitarian power, of the power mongers who surround us and who operate with impunity in our society, cutting corners and covering backs in the relentless pursuit of power (and wealth) for its own, or whatever other, sake.
 Totalitarianism is where the impunity of power inevitably leads and the difference between the two is usually more a matter of linguistics than of any real distinction.
 Let us not take that path.
 If we do then we will be no better than the powerful and amoral forces ranged against us.